 - Less time spent with close friends

 - Less attention paid to family, including spouse

 Often a spouse or partner internalizes these signs far before they are able to admit to that gut feeling that something is amiss.

 Can I Save My Marriage From Alcohol And Infidelity?

 Alcohol is a seductive drug that disengages our senses, leaving us vulnerable to poor judgment and the decision making that can result in infidelity.
 In order for any couple to save their marriage from the infidelity, the alcohol addiction must first be addressed and resolved.
 It is also a fragile situation and one that requires enormous support, not only for the alcohol-addicted person, but for the spouse or partner left in the wake.

 Can you save your marriage from alcohol and infidelity?
-Yes, it is certainly possible for a relationship to recover from both alcohol addiction and infidelity.
+Yes, it is certainly possible for a relationship to recover from both alcohol addiction and infidelity with top alcohol treatment centers.
 The first step is to talk with your spouse.
 This won’t be easy as you have two major issues that can erupt into confrontation rather quickly.
 If the drinking problem has spiraled far out of control, you may wish to seek help from a professional interventionist, who can walk you through the steps and mediate the process of talking with your spouse about the alcohol addiction.

 Your partner may suffer from mood swings that make their behaviors and actions unpredictable.
 Have an action plan in mind in case he or she becomes dangerous.
 Your safety and that of any children in the house must be a priority.
 Ask friends or family for a place to stay in case you need to leave, even if in the middle of the night.

 In the end, if your partner won’t deal with the larger issue at hand – the addiction, which can be a foundation for both the alcohol use and the infidelity – then it may not be in your best interest to stay.